 Branching off to have alone time as an adult is probably the most freeing thing that I have experienced.
 I feel that there are so many people my age who have this mentality of doing things the way that they were told they have to by their parents, teachers or even society.

 When you take a step back and really think about the beauty and simplicity of having time alone, you realize that you can think however the heck you want to and ultimately live the way you want to.

-This is freeing not only for yourself, but also for people who you encounter through your perspective.
+This is freeing not only for yourself but also for people who you encounter through your perspective.

-Let me elaborate because that became kind of hippie”ish”. (ain’t nothing wrong with hippie mentality… so don’t even think I’m bashing any certain group of people… I’m all about that peace and love in a different way though….
-ANYWHO…)
+Let me elaborate because that became kind of hippie”ish”. (ain’t nothing wrong with hippie mentality… so don’t even think I’m bashing any certain group of people… I’m all about that peace and love in a different way though… ANYWHO…)

-Society has this mentality that we should worry what everyone has to say about us, think about us and ultimately act upon based off of what they think is best for us.
+Society has this mentality that we should worry about what everyone has to say about us, think about us and ultimately act upon based on what they think is best for us.
 If we as individuals dive into the freedom of enjoying the time alone that we all desire to be ourselves, we see that other people have that capability as well.
 Therefore, if we all just look at the time we can spend alone as a time to improve upon who we are as individuals and respect each other with that perspective, things would run a lot smoother and much more peacefully internally and ultimately externally.

 Take a Break

 Did this become super “peace and love” like?
 Sue me!

 Time to ourselves is not a bad thing.
 Siblings and time with others is not a bad thing.